 Ocelot Acquisition CEO Dick Metzler has 25 years of experience in the logistics industry, including senior roles with FedEx (NYSE: FDX) and DHL (DPW.D.DX).
 He was the CEO of APL Logistics and the chief commercial officer at Greatwide Logistics.
 He has been running Lone Star Overnight most recently.

 Some of the company’s directors and officers were behind the May IPO of blank check company Collective Growth Corp.
 (NASDAQ: CGRO), which recently entered a merger agreement with Innoviz Technologies, an Israeli startup that develops software for autonomous vehicles.
-The $1.4 billion company will be listed on the Nasdaq under the ticker INVZ.
+The $1.4 billion company will go on the Nasdaq under the ticker INVZ.

 The Ocelot Acquisition offering consists of 25 million units priced at $10 per with an expected market value of $313 million.
 Each unit includes one share of common stock and one-half of a warrant with an exercise price of $11.50.
 The company will be listed on the Nasdaq under the ticker OACAU.